sendgrid/dx-automator/README.md

 We found pain points with our spreadsheet, our automations, and our backlog.
 This project is the culmination of what we learned over the past couple years and it is helping us to be sgnificantly more effective.

+## What this tool does

+This tool connects actions on github to a priority based kanban to-do list.

+The priorities are calculated using [RICE](https://blog.intercom.com/rice-simple-prioritization-for-product-managers/) as well as other possible controls, that are completely customizable by the user or team.
+For example, we use due dates and item status to effect the prioritization calculation.

+The tool also allows you to set rules for what happens when specific actions are triggered.
+One of the default actions that is setup in the tool is to create an item from a pull request.
+From the pull request trigger, you could also set the automator to post a comment to the pull request with a thank you message, check whether a CLA needs to be signed, send an email, or any other number of actions.

+Another example would be a comment trigger on a task marked as "Waiting for feedback".
+If a comment comes in, and the task was waiting for feedback, the status could be updated to "Feedback received" which should bump the task up in priority.

+Ultimately, the hope is to build multiple plugins, similar to the github plugin.
+These plugins will add actions that can be used when triggers happen.
+This will allow the automator to do more of the menial work and allow teams to spend more time directly on coding or working with their community.

 ## Getting the Tool
 To get the basic tool and all the plugins you can use:
 ```